Basic Setup of Gaia#

 LAYERS INITIAL THICKNESS : 1.5 / m - default is 100

 Gaia derives mixed cohesive and non-cohesive sediment beds from the composition of the active layer.
-Non-cohesive sediment in the form of gravel and cobble is transported as bedload and sand is transported in suspension.
-Cohesive sediment is purely transported as suspended load.
+For mixed sediment, Gaia computes bedload transport only when the mass fraction of cohesive sediment in the active layer is less than 30%.
+Above this threshold, non-cohesive sediment can still be transported in suspension.
 The Gaia manual provides more information on the transport of mixed (cohesive and non-cohesive) sediment in section 3.2.1.
-In addition, riverbed consolidation can be simulated by defining the BED MODEL keyword with 2
+In addition, riverbed consolidation can be simulated by defining the BED MODEL keyword with 2 (cf. Gaia manual, section 3.3).

 Bedload vs. Suspended Load#